 Whether the links are broken, redirects, or just need to be replaced, ClarityAutomate lets you update hyperlinks for a single page or at scale across an entire site.

-You can also use Link Optimizer from ClarityAutomate to automate internal linking and improve the discoverability of your pages and boost authority.
-You can even add contextually-relevant internal links to appropriate pages at scale.
+You can also use Link Optimizer from ClarityAutomate to automate internal linking, improve the discoverability of your pages, and boost authority.
+You can even add contextually relevant internal links to appropriate pages at scale.

 New call-to-action